WagnerLisaK/kickstarter-analysis/Challenge_README.md

       c. $40,000 - $44,999

 4. Generally speaking, the failed campaigns have a higher fundraising goal than the successful campaigns.

+5. I would recommend that Louise's budget is no more than $10,000 and closer to $5000.

 ### Challenges and Difficulties Encountered